ludocode/pottery/include/pottery/open_hash_table/README.md

 If a tombstone state is not configured, a move expression is required.
 The hash table will move colliding elements around when an element is removed from the hash table.

 If a tombstone state is configured, the hashtable will use tombstones where necessary to replace deleted elements, and elements in the hash table are never moved (so they are "pointer stable".)
 Tombstones slow down all hash table operations.
 A hash table may eventually fill up with tombstones, so you may want to have a mechanism for rehashing.
 This is not necessary without tombstones.

+You do not need to store the element count or tombstone count if you do not want to (if you are sure your data is limited to a reasonable load factor of the array size).
+In case you do, if tombstones are enabled, functions that can change the number of tombstones take a pointer to it as an optional parameter.